Permutation Equivariance of Transformers and Its Applications: Proofs on Transformer Encoder Blocks

-TEB is forward permutation equivalent (Def.~\ref{cpe_forward}).
-As proven above, all the basic operators in TEB are permutation equivalent.
+$\mathrm{Enc}$ is forward permutation-equivariant.
+As proven above, all the basic operators in $\mathrm{Enc}$ are permutation-equivariant.
 The following section shows how the combination of the operators still holds in detail.

-\begin{proof} We denote variables involved in our RCS method with subscript ${(P)}$.
-Row shuffling is included as a special case of RCS.
+The proofs of Thm.~\ref{thm:token_permutation_equivariance} and Thm.~\ref{thm:column_permutation_equivariance} are organized into one where the weight matrices are permuted by $\mP_R$ and $\mP_C$ at the same time.
+The row permutation equivariance can be seen as a special case where $\mP_C = \mI$, and the column permutation equivariance is a special case of $\mP_R = \mI$.